zapzor/rock-paper-scissors/README.md

 Rock Paper Scissors game built with JS.
-Needs more CSS styling.
+Needs more styling.
 Buttons do not randomize correctly.

-Can be accessed at https://zapzor.github.io/Rock_Paper_Scissors/
+Can be accessed at: https://zapzor.github.io/Rock_Paper_Scissors/